Faculty & Staff Resources

 Project Safe’s services and programs are available to staff and faculty, in addition to students.
 If you need crisis support, advocacy, or assistance, please call our support hotline at (615) 322-7233.

-Staff of the Project Safe Center are available to answer your questions and offer class presentations on any topic related to sexual assault, stalking, and intimate partner violence.
-Call us at (615) 875-0660 for a consultation.
+Project Safe Center staff are available to answer your questions and offer presentations on any topic related to sexual assault, stalking, and intimate partner violence.
+Call us at (615) 875-0660 or email us at firstname.lastname@example.org to schedule a consultation.

 Where can a faculty member turn for additional training and resources?

 Project Safe has two types of quick reference cards, both of which are available to faculty upon request.
 The Project Safe wallet card has the hotline number and website for Project Safe.
-The Project Safe Title IX Reporting Obligations primer card, which is larger, contains talking points and additional information.
 Many faculty and staff members choose to keep these resources by their desk.
-To request materials, please email us at email@example.com.
+To request materials, please email us at firstname.lastname@example.org.